casdoor/casdoor-website/docs/integration/spring-cloud.md

    ![img_2.png](img_2.png)
    ![img_3.png](img_3.png)

-      in Nacos Spring Cloud, the format of `dataId` is as follows:
+      In Nacos Spring Cloud, the format of `dataId` is as follows:
      ` ${prefix}-${spring.profiles.active}.${file-extension}`

 - The value of `prefix` is the value of `spring.application.name` by default.
 You can also configure this value in `spring.cloud.nacos.config.prefix`.